dan-chui/flow/README.md

 ## 💻 Project
 Welcome to **Flow**!

 **Flow** is a mobile-responsive Music player app that has many useful features.
 Users can efficiently upload and edit songs, comment on items, and much more.
-Data is managed and organised by Firebase, which also provides authentication.
+Data is managed and organised by Firebase, which also provides login and authentication.

 Please visit (in a new tab): https://flow-dan-chui.vercel.app/